 It's worth noting that because of the shift towards comprehensive credit reporting in 2014, both positive and negative information can be included in your file.
 This includes repayment history information.
 If you pay your credit accounts, such as a personal loan or mortgage repayment or minimum credit card balance, on time this will be a positive on your credit report.
 However, if you pay more than 14 days late this can also be recorded on your credit report.

-If you want to know what your Equifax credit report looks like, apply online today.
+If you want to know what your Equifax credit report looks like, make sure you get a copy of it today.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.